Freddie Freeman Player Props: Dodgers vs. Cubs

 Freddie Freeman At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 12th, his on-base percentage ranks 14th, and he is 61st in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 30th in batting average, 27th in on-base percentage, and 82nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.